wzyboy/awesome-beancount/importers/union_importer/README.md

 If you don't need the union feature, `union_importer.py` still working if you only provide one csv file.
 But these files are runable, you can use them to import their csv files.

+## base.py

+This file provide basic csv loading, parser.
+New source csv parser can import and create subclasses of `Account` and `Transaction`